OCA/account-invoicing/account_payment_term_extension/README.rst

 To configure the Payment Terms and see the new options on the Payment Term Lines, you need to:

 #.
 Go to the menu Accounting > Configuration > Management > Payment Terms.

+To use multiple payment days, define for each payment term line which payment days apply, separated by spaces, commas or dashes.

 Bug Tracker
 ===========